-Health care providers can learn to communicate better with patientsDecember 19th, 2012 by Milly Dawson in Health /
+Health care providers can learn to communicate better with patientsDecember 19, 2012 by Milly Dawson in Medicine & Health / Health

 Medical students, doctors and nurses can be taught to use a more holistic, patient-centered approach during medical consultations, focusing on the person and not just their medical complaint, finds a new review in The Cochrane Library.
 Furthermore, short term training (less than 10 hours) was as effective as longer-term training.